 Write a short biography (a paragraph or two) to go at the end of each of your posts.
 Include links to your other social media channels and your personal website, if you have one.

-Try to publish a new post on Pulse once or twice a month, or more frequently when you can.
+Try to publish a new post once or twice a month, or more frequently when you can.

 Publish your posts Monday through Friday, when most people are on LinkedIn.
 Experts have suggested that Tuesday, Wednesday and Thursday are the best days.